Chemaclass/chemaclass.com/content/blog/2022-05-27-bikeshedding.md

 ## Bikeshed +-ing

 The concept was first presented as a corollary of his broader "[Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law)" spoof of management.
-"Bikeshedding" is a dramatized form for the "[Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality)".
+"Bikeshedding" is a dramatized form of the "[Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality)".

 [C. Northcote Parkinson](https://en.wikipedia.org/wiki/C._Northcote_Parkinson) observed that a committee whose job is to **approve plans for a nuclear power plant** may spend the majority of its time on relatively unimportant but easy-to-grasp issues, such as what materials to use for the staff bikeshed